braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/customization/read_unread_indicators.md

 ---

-# Read and unread indicators
+# Content Card read and unread indicators for iOS

-## Disabling the unviewed indicator
+Content Cards contain a blue line at the bottom of the card which indicates whether or not the card has been viewed.
+This article provides examples of modifying this behavior.
+For more information on customizing Content Cards UI attributes, refer to [Customizing Feed]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/content_cards/customization/customizing_feed/).

 ![Two Content Cards displayed side by side.
 The card on the left has a blue line at the bottom, indicating it has not been seen.
 The card on the right does not have a blue line, indicating it has already been seen.]({% image_buster /assets/img/braze-content-cards-seen-unseen-behavior.png %}){: style="max-width:80%"}

+## Disabling the unviewed indicator

-You can choose to disable the blue line at the bottom of the card, which indicates whether or not the card has been viewed by setting the `attributes.cellAttributes.unviewedIndicatorColor` property in your `Attributes` struct to `.clear`.
-For more information on customizing Content Cards UI attributes, refer to [Customizing Feed]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/content_cards/customization/customizing_feed/).
+Disable the unviewed indicator line by setting the `attributes.cellAttributes.unviewedIndicatorColor` property in your `Attributes` struct to `.clear`.

 ## Customizing the unviewed indicator